ItaloAlb/quantumVis/README.md

 ## Hydrogen orbitals

-Last and not least, with [atom_hydrogen.py](atom_hydrogen.py), you can plot hydrogen orbital setting the quantum numbers n, m, l.
-It take a while to compute all the points, because the algorithm use a monte-carlo method to find all the points (over 10k points).
+Last and not least, with [atom_hydrogen.py](atom_hydrogen.py), you can plot hydrogen orbital by setting the quantum numbers n, m, l.
+It take a while to compute all the points (and none parallel optimization was done), because the algorithm use a monte-carlo method to find all the points (over 10k points).
 Below you can see some results.

 <p align="center">
   <img src="imgs/fig3.png"/>